Nuclear power in Belgium: Phase-out

-De Croo Government
+De Croo government

-In late 2020 the De Croo Government was formed with liberal, socialist, green parties and Flemish Christrian Democrats.
+In late 2020, the De Croo government was formed with liberal, socialist, green parties and Flemish Christian Democrats.
 The coalition agreement confirmed the nuclear phase-out by 2025, with a "plan B" option to continue 2GW of capacity if by November 2021 a report would show need for it.
 This was a compromise to meet some political parties like the liberal MR. Minister of Energy Tinne Van der Straeten (Green party), who favoured a phaseout, was tasked with its execution and ensuring a plan B would not be necessary.
 Engie Electrabel as well as regular FANC emphasised the need for quick clarity on the likelihood of plan B. In February 2021, Engie Electrabel decided to stop investing in a potential continuation of nuclear plants after 2025.

-In 2021 Minister Van der Straeten worked quickly on revamping the Capacity Remuneration Mechanism (CRM) necessary for subsidies for gas-fired power plants.
+In 2021, Minister Van der Straeten worked quickly on revamping the Capacity Remuneration Mechanism (CRM) necessary for subsidies for gas-fired power plants.
 In April 2021 the Council of Ministers authorised the construction of 2,300 MWe of gas-fired (fossil fuel) plants under the CRM auction system.
 The CRM required approval from the European Commission under Commissioner Margrethe Vestager.
 On 27 August 2021, the Commission gave formal approval, on the condition all nuclear power plants would be phased out as planned.
 This essentially closed the fallback plan, as subsidies for gas-powered plants along with a continuation of some nuclear capacity would require a new approval procedure.
 In October 2021, Engie was awarded the subsidy auction to build gas power plants.

 As Minister of Energy Van der Straeten was successfully implementing the nuclear phaseout and replacing it by a fleet of new fossil gas power plants, her predecessor Marie-Christine Marghem (MR) criticized the decision as harmful for the climate and called for extension of the low-carbon nuclear power plants lifetime.
 In 2021 media uncovered a potential conflict of interest, pointing out that Tinne Van der Straeten worked for law firm Blixt between 2012-2019, which represented interests of fossil gas companies including Gazprom.